Palmerston groundwater study

 A report will be ready in early 2020.

-The NT Government's drilling team will be operating in the western part of Palmerston.
+The study is located in the western part of Palmerston.

 The study will not affect existing groundwater users.